FEMA Flood Insurance Rate Maps (DFIRM) Update

 - Information on historic FIRMs

 - Information on County-regulated floodplains

-Paper FIRMs are also available for viewing at the Stormwater Management Office located at 6751 Columbia Gateway Drive, Suite 514, Columbia, MD 21046.
+The old, superceded version of the FIS, along with paper FIRMs are available for viewing at the Stormwater Management Office located at 6751 Columbia Gateway Drive, Suite 514, Columbia, MD 21046.

 Current Elevation Certificates in the County can be found here.